cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/wireless_settings_ap_profiles.md

 ### Optional

 - `ap_profile_name` (String) apProfileName query parameter.
 Employ this query parameter to obtain the details of the apProfiles corresponding to the provided apProfileName.
 - `limit` (String) limit query parameter.
 The number of records to show for this page.
-The default is 500 if not specified.
-The maximum allowed limit is 500.
+Default is 500 if not specified.
+Maximum allowed limit is 500.
 - `offset` (String) offset query parameter.
-The first record to show for this page; the first record is numbered 1.
+The first record to show for this page, the first record is numbered 1.

 ### Read-Only